zakarumych/alkahest/README.md

 The crate works using three fundamental traits.
 `Formula`, `Serialize` and `Deserialize`.
-There's also supporting traits - `UnsizedFormula` and `NonRefFormula`.
+There's also supporting trait - `NonRefFormula`.

 *Alkahest* provides derive macros for `Formula`, `Serialize` and `Deserialize`.